-Phuket with is palm trees, white sands and fantastic scenery with clear blue water makes for one of the best retirement locations in Thailand.
-Its tropical vegetation and all year sunshine makes it an excellent place to spend your retirement at.
-Unlike other property locations in Thailand Phuket offers many visitors, expats and investors with some of the best property developments available in Thailand.
-Buying a villa in Phuket or investing in a condo is usually one of the best investment you could make.
+Retirement in Phuket with is palm trees, white sands and fantastic scenery with clear blue water.
+Makes for one of the best retirement locations in Thailand.
+Its tropical vegetation and all year sunshine.
+Makes it an excellent place to spend your retirement at.
+Unlike other property locations in Thailand.
+Phuket offers many visitors, expats and investors with some of the best property developments available in Thailand.
+Buying a villa in Phuket or investing in a condo is usually one of the best investments you can make.

-Many investors in Phuket buy property in Phuket with a long term view on investment and return on their investment.
-Unlike Dubai which had a massive property bubble, the Thai government put many legal steps in place to avoid the same problem.
+Many investors in Phuket, buy property in Phuket.
+This with a long term view on investment and return on their investment.
+Unlike Dubai which had a massive property bubble.
+The Thai government put many legal steps in place to avoid the same problem.
 Property you bought 5 years ago would still make for a good investment today.
-For this reason many buy property and leave the property in the hands of a rental agent who will then ensure that the property becomes a working investment.
-Not only does it appreciate in value but also provides a rental income which many use to add on an additional room, spa or sauna.
+For this reason many buy property and leave the property in the hands of a rental agent.
+Who will then ensure that the property becomes a working investment.
+Not only does it appreciate in value.
+But also provides a rental income which many use to add on an additional room, spa or sauna.
 This has become a very common practice in Phuket.

-If you are older than 50 years and wish to retire in Phuket then you can contact a lawyer in Phuket who will assist you with your property purchase as well as your immigration status.
-You only need to show an income of 800,000 THB per year in order to retire in Thailand.
-Many do offer you a package where they will not only assist you with a due diligence report on the property you are buying but also arrange your immigration paperwork for you.See the Thai retirement visa in Thailand for more information.
+If you are older than 50 years and wish to retire in Phuket.
+Then you can contact a lawyer in Phuket who will assist you with your property purchase.
+This as well as your immigration status.
+You only need to show a deposit of 800,000 THB each year in order to retire in Thailand.
+Many do offer you a package where they will not only assist you with a due diligence report on the property you are buying.
+But also arrange your immigration paperwork for you.See the Thai retirement visa in Thailand for more information.

 As a foreigner may not own land in Thailand you have a number of options such as superficies which allows you to own the property buy not the land it stands on or you can look at a usufruct which allows you to hold the property until the usufruct expires.
 There are many options available and prudent legal advice is a good start.